ChangZhiCong/DSA/README.md

 2. When u successfully open the project, navigate to the control package.

-3. Right click the "" java file and select "Run the File" to execute the project.
+3. Right click any of the java file and select "Run the File" to execute the project.

 That's all from us.
 We hope u can enjoy our assignment.